Virginia State Pride December 22, 2022

 11. Best Downtown – Alexandria

 When it comes to urban activities, few places can compete with Alexandria.
-Loaded with history, but balanced with modern fun, Alexandria was named one of Livability.com’s top 10 choices for best downtowns around the country.
-Located on the Potomac, just 6 miles from Washington, D.C., Alexandria offer a beautiful historic district, museums, theaters and shopping.
-It was also named one of Livability.com’s Best Cities for Foodies in 2013.
+Loaded with history, but balanced with modern fun, Alexandria was named one of Livability’s top 10 choices for best downtowns around the country.
+Located on the Potomac, just 6 miles from Washington, D.C., Alexandria offers a beautiful historic district, museums, theaters, and shopping.
+It was also named one of Livability’s Best Cities for Foodies in 2013.
+There are endless fun activities to do in downtown

 12. Coolest Small Town – Chincoteague

 Few people who live or visit Chincoteague will argue with this one.
 In a recent CNN report, BudgetTravel named Chincoteague as the #2 Coolest Small Town in America.
-Famous for their wild ponies, Chincoteague also offers pristine beaches, amazing seafood, boat tours, home tours and an all-around chilled out beach town experience.
+Famous for its wild ponies, Chincoteague also offers pristine beaches, amazing seafood, boat tours, home tours, and an all-around chilled-out beach town experience.
+Visiting or living in

 13. Best Small Town/Village – Middleburg